Synster/notes/JavaBestPractices.md

 3. Prefer final classes unless explicitly required
 4. If a package-private top-level class or interface is used by only one class, consider making the top-level class a private static nested class of the sole class that uses it

+### Members
+For members (fields, methods, nested classes, and nested interfaces), there are four possible access levels
+• _private—The member is accessible only from the top-level class where it is declared.
+• package-private—The member is accessible from any class in the package where it is declared.
+• protected—The member is accessible from subclasses of the class where it is declared and from any class in the package where it is declared._
+• _public—The member is accessible from anywhere._